confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 out-of-order rows.

-To maximise join predictability, ensure historic table data is available in the source topic, the query is running and the ksqlDB has had enough time to process the table data _before_ starting to produce to your stream.
+To maximise join predictability, ensure historic table data is available in the source topic, the query is running, and ksqlDB has had enough time to process the table data _before_ starting to produce to your stream.

 Table-Table Joins